ooni/ooni.org/content/about/data-policy.md

 ### 2.3.
 Data We Store

-By default, we store ALL of the data that your copy of ooniprobe sends us when you run a test.
+By default, we store ALL of the data that your copy of OONI Probe sends us when you run a test.
 This includes information that *might* be personally-identifying, such as your IP address or other information contained in the HTTP headers.